 A landrace, by definition, is a localized breed developed for a purpose and chosen for function, regardless of appearance.
-Over time and successive breedings, landraces tend to maintain a higher degree of genetic health, and generally consistent and predictable function.
+Over time and successive breedings, landraces tend to maintain a higher degree of genetic health and generally consistent and predictable function.

 The concept of breed standardization applies to standardized breeds and not to Gamprs.
-This is a recent invention, within the last 150 years, is a specific, narrowly set description that a judge or breed club would use to decide if a certain dog is ideal for their breed.
+This recent invention, within the last 150 years, is a specific, narrowly set description that a judge or breed club would use to decide if a particular dog is ideal for their breed.
 Armenian Gamprs have a different measure of inclusiveness that isn't based on a strict physical description.
 Being a landrace, any attempt at defining a certain physical standard would only narrow down the breed, creating the perfect atmosphere for genetic illness and would not reflect all of the historically accurate features of what is an Armenian Gampr.
-Any attempt to standardizing the gampr breed would cause serious consequences.
+Any attempt to standardize the gampr breed would cause serious consequences.

 Varied gampr phenotypes

 Gamprs have strong, muscular bodies with large bone structure.
 The body is slightly longer than the height, with an index of 103-112%.
 The sexes are dimorphic, with the males significantly taller and with a larger cranium.
-It is often surprising how large their heads are when compared other modern ‘pet’ dogs.
+It is often surprising how large their heads are compared to modern ‘pet’ dogs.

 Roughly 15% of gamprs are born with a natural bobtail.
-This can be as short as two vertebrae, or sometimes a 3/4 tail.
+This can be as short as two vertebrae or sometimes a 3/4 tail.
 Additionally, some gampr tails are cropped when the ears are trimmed.

 Batir, 1997 Armenia